-To provide a progressive experience of Design Technology appropriate to the ability of the pupils and their needs in a technological society.

-To encourage and stimulate interest and enthusiasm for designing and making.

-To provide a wide range of projects in a range of materials.

-To enable the pupil to produce and evaluate quality products through active-hands on experience.

-To provide a foundation of transferable knowledge and skills that pupils can build on to enhance their future education, leisure or vocation.
+- To provide a progressive experience of Design Technology appropriate to the ability of the pupils and their needs in a technological society - To encourage and stimulate interest and enthusiasm for designing and making - To enable the pupil to achieve hands-on experience in the use of materials and techniques within the subject area - To provide a foundation of transferable knowledge and skills that pupils can build on to enhance their future education, leisure or vocation

-Pupils are assessed in two main areas, Designing and Making, the focus areas of the National Curriculum.

 Assessment is continuous throughout the projects and the focus tasks.

 Particular skills and abilities are targeted e.g. problem analysis, communication, idea generation, planning, making, evaluation.